rackerlabs/support-how-to/content/exchange/manually-configure-outlook-2007-for-email-hosted-on-exchange-2007.md

 type: article
 created_date: '2011-04-07'
 created_by: Rackspace Support
-last_modified_date: '2015-01-09'
+last_modified_date: '2016-01-28'
-last_modified_by: Jered Heeschen
+last_modified_by: Rose Coste
 product: Microsoft Exchange
 product_url: exchange
 ---

-Ready to set up your Microsoft Exchange 2007 mailbox with Microsoft Outlook 2010?
-The following steps will get you going.
+This article describes how to set up your
+Microsoft Exchange 2007 mailbox to work with your
+Microsoft Outlook 2007 email client.

 1. First thing you'll want to do is log into your User Control Panel ([cp.rackspace.com/usercp](http://cp.rackspace.com/usercp)) and